AdenosHermes/Finance_data_augmentation_ICAIF2022/readme.md

 We include a demonstration implementation and application of the proposed method to learning a portfolio during the 2020 Market Crash.
 See the file `demonstration_market_crash.ipynb`

+The code in `main.py` can be used to grid search over different parameters for all stocks.

 # Data
 To obtain the S&P500 data we used, change the directory to `./data` and use the following command:
 ```